-From the benefits of beetroot juice to keeping cramps at bay – sports nutritionist, James Collins answers more of your commonly asked marathon nutrition questions...
+From the benefits of beetroot juice to keeping cramps at bay – sports nutritionist James Collins answers more of your commonly asked marathon nutrition questions...

-Are there any other nutrients that are important to the body during training?
+Q: Are there any other nutrients that are important to the body during training?

 Iron plays an important role in transporting oxygen in the blood.
 During intense training, levels can reduce (especially in females and vegetarians), leading to fatigue.
 Runners should aim to consume a minimum of two portions of red meat (easily absorbed iron) each week.
-Vegetarians should ensure plant sources of iron are eaten alongside foods containing vitamin C, to help increase the absorption rate from the intestines.
+Vegetarians should ensure plant sources of iron are eaten alongside foods containing vitamin C, to help increase the absorption from the intestines.

-In short, yes it is living up to the hype!
+James says: In short, yes it is living up to the hype!
 Beetroot juice contains a component called dietary nitrate.
-There is increasing evidence that nitrate lowers the energy cost of endurance exercise, meaning muscles are more efficient.
-Although beetroot juice is the predominant choice in scientific studies, other foods naturally rich in nitrate, which might be better suited to your palate, are readily available.
-Various vegetables are high in nitrate, especially celery, lettuce, leek, spinach, rocket and cabbage.
+There is increasing evidence that nitrate lowers the energy cost of endurance exercise, to improve performance – although the response is unique to the individual.
+It’s typically taken 2-3 hours pre-race.Beetroot juice is the predominant choice in scientific studies and is used by athletes.
+Another way to increase nitrate intake is through nitrate-rich foods, especially celery, lettuce, spinach and rocket.

-What are the natural alternatives to sports drinks and energy gels?
+Q: What are the natural alternatives to sports drinks and energy gels?

-There are natural alternatives to sports drinks, such as electrolyte drinks (without the carbohydrate).
+James says: There are natural alternatives to sports drinks, such as electrolyte drinks (without the carbohydrate).
 Also electrolytes are present in many foods, so there is no need to use sports nutrition products away from key training sessions or on race day.

-Fruits can provide natural alternatives for quick energy, however runners should be mindful of eating such high-fibre options when running, as they may disrupt bowel function.
+Fruit can provide natural alternatives for quick energy, however runners should be mindful of eating such high-fibre options when running, as they may disrupt bowel function.

 Are you training for an event this year?
 Share your tips and experiences below.